James Oxley discovers if the latest version of the Honda CB500X lives up to the fond memories he has of owning the lightweight adventure bike.

 With all this in mind, I was looking forward to rekindling my relationship with the bike when the opportunity arose to test one for a few months.
 Riding it once again felt like greeting an old friend – one of those mates you haven’t seen for years but the conversation and laughter flows freely straight away.

-The agile handling, along with a perky yet non-threatening power delivery, and the bike’s relatively light 197kg weight (wet) combine to create an incredibly confidence inspiring ride.
+The agile handling, along with perky yet non-threatening power delivery, and the bike’s relatively light 197kg weight (wet) combine to create an incredibly confidence-inspiring ride.
 I couldn’t help but chuck it around with reckless abandon on the network of twisty A roads near the ABR offices.
 I can’t remember the last time I smiled so much riding a motorcycle.

 The second thing that struck me about the CB500X is I’d forgotten how small it is.
 This isn’t necessarily a criticism as there are plenty of people to whom a smaller adventure bike will appeal.
 However, compared to the mid-sized Triumph Tiger 800 XCx I’ve been riding lately, the CB500X feels about 80% of its size.